metzmitchell/rowan-remodeler-playbook/docs/05-messaging-and-positioning/copywriting/01-VOICE-BY-CONTEXT/casual-voice.md

 ## What NOT to Do

 ### Avoid These Elements
-- Religious references (ignostic perspective)
+- Religious references (unless relevant to brand)
 - Direct philosophical statements
 - Complex vocabulary
 - Corporate speak